bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/music.md

 ## Other Music

-{% assign page_links = '/pages/music/website-songs, /pages/music/spectrograms' | split: ", " %}
+{% assign page_links = '/pages/website/website-songs, /pages/music/spectrograms' | split: ", " %}
 {% include page-card-gallery.html links=page_links %}

-Additionally, the website includes [exclusive songs](website-songs), being exclusively released there.
+Additionally, the website includes [exclusive songs](../website/website-songs), being exclusively released there.
 Some uploads can be found on YouTube.

 The website itself and some of the passwords were found through [spectrograms](spectrograms),